Energetic closure of the spatially resolved global food system: Discussion

-Our analysis represents an important step toward expanding the breadth of spatially explicit global food system analysis from production to metabolism with a relatively detailed tracking of specific food groups.
-We hope that, by expanding the breadth of food system analysis from production to metabolism, across nearly all foods and with global coverage, our work contributes to an improved holistic understanding of the food system.
+Our analysis represents a step toward expanding the breadth of spatially explicit global food system analysis from crop photosynthesis to final metabolism with a relatively detailed tracking of specific food groups.
+We demonstrate how examining human metabolism can inform our understanding of food self-sufficiency and inefficiencies in the global food system by defining and accounting for waste as unmetabolized food supply.
 Further work on the global food system can continue to reveal emergent behavior of the billions of actors in the food system, which cannot be gleaned from the study of the sum of its local parts.